 Christina is passionate about property rights because she cares about people.
 Property rights are necessary for human flourishing, just as liberty is necessary for the pursuit of happiness.

 Christina is frequently quoted by the press, and her articles have been published in a variety of publications, including The Wall Street Journal, The Washington Post, and Willamette Law Review.
 She earned her law degree from Ave Maria School of Law and her undergraduate degrees in physics and communication from the University of Washington.

-When not working, Christina enjoys painting landscapes, traveling with her husband, and exploring new restaurants and coffee shops.
+When not working, Christina enjoys trying single-origin coffees, painting landscapes, and traveling with her husband.

 Christina is a member of the bar only in the states of Washington, Oregon, and Florida.